 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash.
-As of June 30, 2021 and 2020, \$2,843,398 and \$372 were deposited with financial institutions or fund received from customer being held in third party platform's fund account, respectively, \$2,456,102 and \$0 of these balances are not covered by deposit insurance.
+As of June 30, 2022 and 2021, \$1,845,232 and \$2,843,398 were deposited with financial institutions or fund received from customer being held in third party platform's fund account, respectively, \$1,759,715 and \$2,456,102 of these balances are not covered by deposit insurance.
 While management believes that these financial institutions are of high credit quality, it also continually monitors their credit worthiness.

 Financial instruments that are potentially subject to credit risk consist principally of accounts receivable.
 The Company believes the concentration of credit risk in its account receivable is substantially mitigated by its ongoing credit evaluation process and relatively short collection terms.
 The Company does not generally require collateral from customers.
 The Company evaluates the need for an allowance for doubtful accounts based upon factors surrounding the credit risk of specific customers, historical trends and other information.
-Historically, the Company did not have any bad debt on its account receivable.